 Emergency Guidelines for the Campus Community

 Nine cases of serogroup B meningococcal disease have been associated with Princeton University.
-The US Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health have advised not to cancel or curtail events or activities on campus.
+The US Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health are not recommending cancelling or curtailing events or activities on campus.

-For frequently asked questions about the University vaccine clinics, including specific questions for students, faculty, staff and community members, please visit: http://web.princeton.edu/sites/emergency/meningitis.html.
+For frequently asked questions about the University vaccine clinics, including specific questions about eligible populations, the second dose and more, please visit: http://web.princeton.edu/sites/emergency/meningitis.html.